Genome editing: Prospects and limitations

 In the future, an important goal of research into genome editing with engineered nucleases must be the improvement of the safety and specificity of the nucleases action.
 For example, improving the ability to detect off-target events can improve our ability to learn about ways of preventing them.
 In addition, zinc-fingers used in ZFNs are seldom completely specific, and some may cause a toxic reaction.
 However, the toxicity has been reported to be reduced by modifications done on the cleavage domain of the ZFN.

 In addition, research by Dana Carroll into modifying the genome with engineered nucleases has shown the need for better understanding of the basic recombination and repair machinery of DNA.
 In the future, a possible method to identify secondary targets would be to capture broken ends from cells expressing the ZFNs and to sequence the flanking DNA using high-throughput sequencing.

 Because of the ease of use and cost-efficiency of CRISPR, extensive research is currently being done on it.
 There are now more publications on CRISPR than ZFN and TALEN despite how recent the discovery of CRISPR is.
 Both CRISPR and TALEN are favored to be the choices to be implemented in large-scale productions due to their precision and efficiency.

 Genome editing occurs also as a natural process without artificial genetic engineering.
 The agents that are competent to edit genetic codes are viruses or subviral RNA-agents.

-Although GEEN has higher efficiency than many other methods in reverse genetics, it is still not highly efficient; in many cases less than half of the treated populations obtain the desired changes.
+Although DNA has higher efficiency than many other methods in reverse genetics, it is still not highly efficient; in many cases less than half of the treated populations obtain the desired changes.
 For example, when one is planning to use the cell's NHEJ to create a mutation, the cell's HDR systems will also be at work correcting the DSB with lower mutational rates.

 Traditionally, mice have been the most common choice for researchers as a host of a disease model.
 CRISPR can help bridge the gap between this model and human clinical trials by creating transgenic disease models in larger animals such as pigs, dogs, and non-human primates.
 Using the CRISPR-Cas9 system, the programmed Cas9 protein and the sgRNA can be directly introduced into fertilized zygotes to achieve the desired gene modifications when creating transgenic models in rodents.
 This allows bypassing of the usual cell targeting stage in generating transgenic lines, and as a result, it reduces generation time by 90%.

 One potential that CRISPR brings with its effectiveness is the application of xenotransplantation.
 In previous research trials, CRISPR demonstrated the ability to target and eliminate endogenous retroviruses, which reduces the risk of transmitting diseases and reduces immune barriers.
 Eliminating these problems improves donor organ function, which brings this application closer to a reality.

 In plants, genome editing is seen as a viable solution to the conservation of biodiversity.
 Gene drive are a potential tool to alter the reproductive rate of invasive species, although there are significant associated risks.